Macedonian denar: First series (1993)

+These images are to scale at 2.5 pixels per millimetre.
+For table standards, see the coin specification table.
+Until 1 April 2013, coins of 50 deni could be exchanged at any domestic bank.
+Although no deadline has been set, after that date, the coins can be exchanged only at the National Bank of North Macedonia.;

 Second series (2020)

 Due to the country's name change as part of the Prespa Agreement, a new set of coins featuring the new name of North Macedonia is being released into circulation, starting with 1 denar coins in April 2021.